Director Darnell E. Ingram

 He previously worked as an attorney, after previous employment as an engineer.
 Most recently, he served as Senior Director of Strategic Sourcing & Contracts at Georgetown University in Washington, D.C.
 Before his work at Georgetown University, Ingram served as Assistant State’s Attorney in Tampa FL, and as an Attorney Advisor in the D.C.
 Office of the Attorney General where he advised D.C.’s Department of Transportation.
 He is also a proud member of the Steward Board of the historic Bethel A.M.E.
 Church in Baltimore.

-In Mr. Ingram’s first month at OCRWE, he has significantly impacted the culture of the office by realigning staff assignments to increase constituency response, civil rights advocacy in the community, economic equity in planning, and contracting, and public/private collaborations in commercial, and residential development.
-He has reached out to elected officials starting with members of the City Council and hopes to call upon corporate partners to create synergy, and opportunities for OCRWE to assist them and their constituents.
-His intention is to seize every opportunity to build public/private partnerships that strengthen the agency, increase its resources, and improve the quality of service provided by the Community Relations Commission (CRC), The Civilian Review Board (CRB), the Mayor’s Commission on Disabilities (MCD), and the Wage Commission (WC), all of which make up the Office of Civil Rights.
+In Mr. Ingram’s first month at the Office of Equity and Civil Rights, he has significantly impacted the culture of the office by realigning staff assignments to increase constituency response, civil rights advocacy in the community, economic equity in planning, and contracting, and public/private collaborations in commercial, and residential development.
+He has reached out to elected officials starting with members of the City Council and hopes to call upon corporate partners to create synergy, and opportunities for the office to assist them and their constituents.
+His intention is to seize every opportunity to build public/private partnerships that strengthen the agency, increase its resources, and improve the quality of service provided by the Community Relations Commission (CRC), The Civilian Review Board (CRB), the Mayor’s Commission on Disabilities (MCD), and the Wage Commission (WC), and the Equity Division.

 Ingram is a keen admirer of Attorney, author, and founder of the Equal Justice Initiative (EJI) Bryan Stevenson, who writes in his book… “Just Mercy” that ...”Many consider the opposite of poverty to be wealth, when in fact [in many cases] it is justice.”
 Ingram believes this is true for Baltimore because of the perceptions of an imbalance of equity and a need of economic justice as it pertains to the diverse Baltimore communities.
 His goal is to fuel the conversation about economic justice and equality for all areas among residents of Baltimore, the public and organizations.